SnowyMouse/mousygem/README.md

 - CMake 3.12 or newer

 ## Example implementation
-Here is a very simple implementation of a working server in 31 lines of code.
+Here is a very simple implementation of a working server in 31 lines of C++ code.

 ```cpp
 #include <cstdint>